Erasmus Mundus Masters: Journalism, Media and Globalisation MA

 For full programme details, go to www.mundusjournalism.com

 The course aims to admit highly-qualified students from a wide range of countries.
-Applicants will normally only be admitted if they have a BA or equivalent and the equivalent of at least three months' journalism work experience (including student journalism).
+Applicants will normally only be admitted if they have an honours degree or the equivalent from an international institution and should have the equivalent of at least three months' journalism work experience (including student journalism).

 For further information about the selection process, see the main Erasmus Mundus Global Journalism website.